Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Introduction

 \section{Introduction}

 The Hubble constant, \hubble, is the current expansion rate of the Universe and serves an important role in our understanding of the cosmic expansion history.
-However, currently there exists a 4.4-$\sigma$ tension between the measurements of early and late Universe.
+However, there is currently a 4.4-$\sigma$ tension between the measurements of the early and the late Universe.
 Planck satellite’s observations of the cosmic microwave background anisotropies, assuming the standard flat cosmological model, lead to an inferred late-Universe measurement of $\hubble =67.36\pm0.54~\mathrm{km \ s}^{-1}\mathrm{Mpc}^{-1}$~\cite{DES:2017txv, Planck:2018vyg}.
-Direct measurements in the local universe lead to a different result: the SH0ES team measured $\hubble=74.03\pm1.42~\mathrm{km\ s}^{-1}\mathrm{Mpc}^{-1}$ using the Cepheid-supernova distance ladder~\cite{Riess:2016jrr, Riess:2018byc}, consistent with results from H0LiCOW using lensed quasars~\cite{Birrer:2018vtm,Wong:2019kwg}, or from the Carnegie-Chicago Hubble program using the Tip of the Red Giant Branch method to calibrate the distances~\cite{Jang:2017dxn,Freedman:2019jwv,Kim:2020gai}.
+Direct measurements in the local universe lead to a different result: the SH0ES team measured $\hubble=74.03\pm1.42~\mathrm{km\ s}^{-1}\mathrm{Mpc}^{-1}$ using the Cepheid-supernova distance ladder~\cite{Riess:2016jrr, Riess:2018byc}, which is consistent with results from H0LiCOW using lensed quasars~\cite{Birrer:2018vtm,Wong:2019kwg}, and from the Hubble Space Telescope photometry and Gaia parallaxes~\cite{Riess:2020fzl}.
+The result from the Carnegie-Chicago Hubble program using the Tip of the Red Giant Branch method to calibrate the distances~\cite{Jang:2017dxn,Freedman:2019jwv,Kim:2020gai} is mostly consistent with the direct measurements, although it does not rule out the late-Universe measurements either.